Reds vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has collected 73 hits with 13 doubles, a triple, nine home runs and 56 walks.
-He has driven in 29 runs with two stolen bases.
+- Wade has 73 hits with 13 doubles, a triple, nine home runs, 56 walks and 29 RBI.
+He's also stolen two bases.

 Wade Recent Games